pantrypoints/sp/content/en/research/aristotle/prior/chapter-07.md

 For if A belongs to no B, and B belongs to some C, A will not belong to some C: for if it belonged to all C, and belongs to no B, then B will belong to no C: and this (as we saw) is the middle figure.

 Consequently, since all syllogisms in the middle figure can be reduced to universal syllogisms in the first figure, and since particular syllogisms in the first figure can be reduced to syllogisms in the middle figure, it is clear that particular syllogisms can be reduced to universal syllogisms in the first figure.
 Syllogisms in the third figure, if the terms are universal, are directly made perfect by means of those syllogisms; but, when one of the premises is particular, by means of the particular syllogisms in the first figure: and these (we have seen) may be reduced to the universal syllogisms in the first figure: consequently also the particular syllogisms in the third figure may be so reduced.
 It is clear then that all syllogisms may be reduced to the universal syllogisms in the first figure.

-We have stated then how syllogisms which prove that something belongs or does not belong to something else are constituted, both how syllogisms of the same figure are constituted in themselves, and how syllogisms of different figures are related to one another.
+This is how syllogisms which prove that something belongs or does not belong to something else are constituted.
+- how syllogisms of the same figure are constituted in themselves
+- how syllogisms of different figures are related to one another.

 ### Chapter 8